 Other landmarks in the area are the buildings that make up the historic centre of Marradi: Palazzo Torriani, dating from the 16th century. and now fully restored, the Chiesa di San Lorenzo, the Teatro degli animosi, Pearl of the eighteenth century.
 Outside the town is worth a visit the Rocca di Castiglioncello, reached by a path of least difficulty.

 When we talk about Marradi we talk about chestnuts, in fact it is in the surroundings of the Municipality that, in the chestnut groves, the so-called Marron Buono di Marradi is produced, a true and true IGP brand of Mugello.
 Just to celebrate this fruit has been created the Brown Road of Mugello Marradi that allows you to make an interesting journey of discovery around the chestnut.
 The indisputable quality of the Marron Buono, jewel of this portion of the high Mugello, is celebrated on the occasion of the Chestnut Festival, which takes place in October.
 This is the main event of the Municipality, which is conveyed all the commitment and the territorial development that revolves around this fruit with a sweet and crunchy flavor.
 Needless to say, even the rest of the local gastronomy is unmissable, the typical dishes are one more succulent than the other: ricotta and spinach ravioli, tagliatelle with porcini mushrooms or truffles, cappelletti dressed with stracchino and raveggiolo, fried cream, marroni cake or marron glacé, obviously based on good Marron IGP.
-Marradi is also a point of passage of the pilgrimage along the Via Romea Germanica: from the town it is in fact possible to take the path CAI 505, which takes off near Faenza and follows the footsteps of the medieval saints; along the way there are several refuges that offer refreshment and hospitality, according to a tradition of secular origin.Art, culture and history Between pilgrims' streets and ancient hermitages Beauties between living and enjoying
+Marradi is also a point of passage of the pilgrimage along the Via Romea Germanica: from the town it is in fact possible to take the path CAI 505, which takes off near Faenza and follows the footsteps of the medieval saints; along the way there are several refuges that offer refreshment and hospitality, according to a tradition of secular origin.Art, culture and history Among the streets of pilgrims and ancient hermitages Beauties between living and enjoying

 In Romagna Toscana the typical hospitality of Romagna and Tuscany come together to give life to a combination of tradition, kindness and genuineness.
 The several accommodation facilities are ready to meet the most diverse needs: whether you come to this area to spend a family weekend, or a holiday full of sport or spirituality.
 Or that you choose these lands to enjoy a relaxing day in a spa, to follow a tasting of gastronomic delights.
 The reception of the operators and of the receptive tissue will be able to satisfy every single need.
-This middle ground is an ideal holiday destination, thanks to the many souls that belong to it and that makes available to a sensitive public and lover of beautiful things.Find offers for you
+This middle ground is an ideal holiday destination, thanks to the many souls that belong to it and that makes available to a sensitive public and lover of beautiful things.Find the deal for you